stommen/tif285/Intro/Intro.md

 Python plays a central role in the development of machine learning techniques and tools for data analysis.
-In particular, given the wealth of machine learning and data analysis libraries written in Python, easy-to-use libraries with immediate visualization (and the impressive galleries of existing examples), the popularity of the Jupyter notebook framework (with the possibility to run **R** codes, or simulation programs written in compiled languages), and much more made our choice of programming language for this series of lectures easy.
-However, since the focus here is not only on using existing Python libraries such as **Scikit-Learn** or **Tensorflow**, but also on developing your own algorithms and codes, we will as far as possible present many of these algorithms as Python codes.
+In particular, given the wealth of machine learning and data analysis libraries written in Python, visualization tools (and extensive galleries of existing examples), the popularity of the Jupyter Notebook framework, makes our choice of programming language for this series of lectures easy.
+Since the focus here is not only on using existing Python libraries such as **Scikit-Learn** or **Tensorflow**, but rather on developing a deeper understanding, we will build several of the algorithms ourselves.
+Python is an excellent programming language for prototype construction.

 The reason we also  mention compiled languages (like C, C++ or Fortran), is that Python is still notoriously slow when we do not